Cristiano Ronaldo news: 'You can't do everything' - Juventus star posts Instagram message after skipping The Best FIFA awards | Goal.com

 "And keep in mind that after night always comes dawn."

-Ronaldo controversially snubbed winner Messi among his three selected players in the ballot voting, opting to pick Juventus team-mate Matthijs de Ligt, De Jong and PSG star Kylian Mbappe, in that order.
+Ronaldo controversially snubbed winner Messi among his three selected players in the ballot voting, opting to pick Juventus team-mate Matthijs de Ligt, Barcelona midfielder Frenkie de Jong and PSG star Kylian Mbappe, in that order.

-Messi however did include Ronaldo, having the Portuguese attacker as his second option behind Liverpool's Sadio Mane and ahead of his Barca team-mate Frenkie de Jong.
+Messi, however, did include Ronaldo, having the Portuguese attacker as his second option behind Liverpool's Sadio Mane and ahead of his Barca team-mate De Jong.

 Ronaldo claimed the Best FIFA Men's Player award in 2016 and 2017 before finishing second to Luka Modric last year.